 The two methods of creating a service in the cloud are called lift-and-shift and cloud native.
 Lift-and-shift is quick and easy to implement, but much more expensive in the long run.
 A cloud-native approach requires a lot of upfront development, but drastically reduces everyone’s cost in the end.

 The most common way to run backups in the cloud is to take a traditional on-premises backup solution and perform what the industry calls a “lift-and-shift operation.”
 Your on-premises physical servers or VMs become AWS/Azure/GCP VMs and your on-premises storage array becomes one or more block storage volumes in the cloud (e.g., AWS EBS).
-No attempt is made to make this configuration more “cloud friendly” — you simply exchange VMs and storage you own for VMs and storage you rent.
+Little to no attempts are made to make this configuration more “cloud friendly” — you simply exchange VMs and storage you own for VMs and storage you rent.

 The challenge with this method is that you are renting the most expensive infrastructure the cloud has to offer (VMs and block storage), and you’re paying for it 24×7 — even though you’re only using it for a few hours per day.
 This is true whether you lift-and-shift backup software into your cloud account or into the vendor’s account.
 The infrastructure costs will vastly outweigh any perceived benefits of the solution.
 This is why lift-and-shift is universally panned as a long-term cloud implementation method.
 This is especially true for backups, due to the many hours per day that your rented infrastructure will go unused.

 The better way to do this is to design your backup software to realize it is running in the cloud, and to leverage how the cloud works.
-Avoid using services like VMs and high-end block storage due to their cost.
+Avoid as much as possible using services like VMs and high-end block storage due to their cost.
 For example, the least expensive version of AWS EBS is twice the cost of the most expensive version of AWS S3.
 Use serverless computing (e.g., AWS Lambda functions) and containers whenever possible.
-If a process must run longer than the 15 minutes a Lambda function will allow, either write it to accommodate that or use a VM – but automatically spawn that VM only when you need it.
-There is no reason to be running unused VMs.
+If a process must run longer than the 15 minutes a Lambda function will allow, either write it to accommodate that or use a VM or container – but automatically spawn it only when you need it.
+There is no reason to be running VMs while they are not performing a function.
 Amazon even has a service that will automatically spawn as many VMs as your service needs, and spin them down when you no longer need them.

 If you need a database service – but only need it a few minutes or hours a day – do not run a VM running SQL Server, MySQL, or some custom database!
 Use a database service like RDS or DynamoDB.
 Pay only for the database while you are using it, and pay for how much you’re using it – rather than paying to run a VM all day simply to run a database.